 Strays: Every pet requires an owner/handler.
 Homeless pets are welcome only on a temporary emergency basis until a home or owner is found.
 If the community is at full pet allotment, the home must be off of the community.

 Pet management: Should a pet go against one of the animal guidelines, the following process will be put in action:

-- A conversation will be had between the pet owner and the animal stewards; a solution to the behavior will agreed upon and a training/behavior modification plan will be put in to action.
+- A conversation will be had between the pet owner and the animal stewards; a solution to the behavior will be agreed upon and a training/behavior modification plan will be put into action.